 Greg inherited some of Esther Williamson’s songs, but added up-beat and somewhat more complex arrangements, in some cases his own compositions.

 Note: also in the late-50s, Paul Willwerth came to be the Head of the new Music Department.
-While he took over the Messiah and other large choral works, I don’t think he ever served as director of the A Cappella Choir.
-However, going into the 60s, ENC had two extremely competent choral directors, each with their own instrument specialties: Greg on the Organ, and Paul on the Trumpet.
-Yes, indeed, the Messiah performances added The Trumpet Shall Sound once Paul Willwerth was on board.
+While he took over the Messiah and other large choral works, his work with A Cappella Choir was fairly limited during his stay at ENC.
+Thus, going into the 60s, ENC had two extremely competent choral directors, each with their own instrument specialties: Greg on the Organ, and Paul on the Trumpet.
+Indeed, the Messiah performances added The Trumpet Shall Sound once Paul Willwerth was on board.

 Simple A Cappella Arrangements